 Take to the water on a day boat to cruise the tranquil waters of Kenai Fjords, all the time watching out for humpback, gray and minke whales, seals, bald eagles, and the distinctive dorsal fin of powerful orca.

 Pristine forest edges right down to rock-strewn beaches, where you may spot foraging brown and black bears, while mountain goats scamper effortlessly over steep rock faces high above the water.

-You’ll pass Spire Cove, which looks like it’s straight out of a fairytale, with spindly, sheer-sided rock stacks tufted with greenery on top.
+You’ll pass Spire Cove, which looks like it’s straight out of a fairytale, with spindly, sheer-sided rock stacks tufted with greenery on top, making it one of the most beautiful places in Alaska.
 Sail right up to the mighty Holgate Glacier and get close enough to pick out the sapphire-blue streaks in the ice and hear the gunshot crack and rumble as chunks calve off into the milky turquoise water.

 The closer you are to the water, the more at one with nature you’ll feel.
 The calm, protected fjords and inlets around Seward lend themselves perfectly to sea kayaking, with the added bonus of getting right up to the towering, icy face of a glacier.
 Of all the things to do in Seward, kayaking should be high on your list.

 One of the most popular kayak tours is to Aialik Glacier, an easy day trip.
 You’ll ride from Seward to Aialik Bay via water taxi, looking out all the time for whales, porpoises, and Steller sea lions.